Pepper Hamilton LLP’s Tax and Estates Practice Group stands out for providing thorough, practical advice.

-Pepper’s Tax Practice Group provides comprehensive tax counseling and representation.
+Pepper’s Tax and Estates Practice Group provides comprehensive tax counseling and representation.
 Our tax practice is different from that of most major law firms – we go beyond just answering tax questions by providing independent, practical advice, tailored to each client’s local and global business objectives.
 Our tax counseling is informed by our understanding of the “big picture,” including the impact of our advice on client financial statements.

 Pepper’s tax practice is highly ranked by Chambers USA: America’s Leading Lawyers for Business, and many of our practitioners are recognized by Best Lawyers, Chambers, and other publications that rank lawyers based on client and peer feedback.
 We also have won numerous awards for our work on transactions from M&A Advisor, Acquisition International, and similar publications.
 Our lawyers are thought leaders in the tax community, having served in leadership positions in the American Bar Association Tax Section, International Fiscal Association, Federal Bar Association Tax Section, the American College of Tax Counsel, and the American Institute of Public Accountants.
 They also regularly speak and write on a wide selection of tax issues relevant to our clients’ businesses at events, and in periodicals, sponsored by the Tax Executive Institute, Association for Corporate Growth, the American Bar Association, Financial Research Associates, and the Financial Executive Alliance, among others.